Links on Android Authority may earn us a commission. Learn more.

 Out-of-the-box, there are five apps on the LG Wing that support “A + a” features: the camera, the gallery, YouTube, Google Maps, and the racing game Asphalt 9: Legends.
 In the case of YouTube, in “A + a” mode, the video you’re watching will appear on the main display while controls for that video appear on the bottom.
 This includes a volume slider, which addresses my previous issue with the hardware buttons being hard to hit in Swivel Mode.

-Over time, it’s likely other apps will support “A + a” features on the Wing.
-I can think of so many potential use cases here, such as Netflix using a similar setup as YouTube, YouTube Music showing a music video up top, and then lyrics and other info on the bottom, etc. The success or failure of this mode is really going to be up to LG and its efforts in getting developers to support it.
+When LG launched the phone, it was likely other apps would eventually support “A + a” features on the Wing.
+I can think of so many potential use cases here, such as Netflix using a similar setup as YouTube, YouTube Music showing a music video up top, and then lyrics and other info on the bottom, etc. However, with LG exiting the smartphone industry, most of these ideas will never come to fruition.

 The “A + B” mode is much easier to support.
 As long as an app is capable of working on a nearly-square 3.9-inch display, it will work in the “A + B” mode.
 This mode is a multitasker’s dream.
 It allows you to, for example, watch a YouTube video up top while tweeting about it on the bottom.
 Conversely, you could flip the whole device around and play Fortnite on the larger screen while Spotify plays on the smaller one above it.